 - Firth of Forth and East Lothian – the islands of the Forth, including Bass Rock, St Abbs

 - Small Isles – Rum , Eigg, Canna

 - Brittany’s surf and tideraces.

-I also paddle on rivers and understand the value of continual learning.
+I also paddle rivers and understand the value of continual learning.
 I’ve completed a course on coastal Interpretation, understanding weather and climate and tidal habitat.

 I’m an active member of the Lothian Sea Kayak Club and the online community SSKEG (Scottish Sea Kayaking E-group).